mdipanjan/mdipanjan/README.md

 - 💼 Software Engineer at [Aspire](https://aspireapp.com/)
-- 🧑🏻‍💻 I’m currently learning Web3 & Rust:)
+- 🧑🏻‍💻 I’m currently building cool things on the internet
-- 🥅 2024 Goals: Contribute more to Web3 projects
+- 🥅 2024 Goals: Contribute more to open-source projects
-- ⚡  Ask me about Web3
+- ⚡ Ask me about web3

 <br />